mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 **Tools used:** As per P2; a drama scenario; side missions; a code project to interact with aliens using markdown code.

 #### P4: Adapting resources to MakeCode Arcade and more formal settings - November 2019 to September 2020

+The last iterations of the learning design adopted the MakeCode Arcade tool as a new game authoring tool.
+This block based programming environment reduced participant coding errors allowing a greater focus on game making concepts.

 In 2019 MakeCode Arcade was launched to make games using for novice coders via the use of a block coding systems similar to Scratch.
 I adapted resources with an aim that they could be used within secondary classrooms to support computing curriculum.
 To do this I added a learning dimensions map, a process which is explored in a later section of this chapter.
 I ran two iterations of game making course using MakeCode Arcade.
 The facilitation techniques and approach were adapted from those of P2 to facilitate the use of the block coding language [^1].
 Tool use at this stage is also explored in a chapter in a collection on K-12 computing education [@chesterman_game_2023].